Fly Fishing in the Canadian Cariboo

 Our pilot was Gideon, owner of Sharp Wings Air, Ltd. Now in his 70’s, he has over 33,000 hours of experience as a bush pilot.
 He can fly the 100-mile trip to Quesnel Lake in his sleep, it is said.
 As a matter of fact, we thought he did just that for a moment, but all of his vast flying experience could sense the Beaver’s roll and pitch, and the flight continued straight and true.
 We are sure he never really fell asleep but one can only marvel at such a valuable instinct.

-From an altitude of 4000 ft., Quesnel Lake appears ahead as an emerging giant “Y” nestled up in the Cariboo Mountains near the border of Wells Gray Park.
+From an altitude of 4000 ft., Quesnel Lake appears ahead as the foot of an emerging giant “Y” nestled up in the Cariboo Mountains near the border of Wells Gray Park.
 The spectacular scenery from all around comes at you in elegant steps, as the lake looms larger.
 Quesnel Lake is the largest inland fiord in the world, believed to be over a half mile deep.
 Somewhere in all that pristine water had to be Rainbow and Lake Trout equal to its majesty.

 As the snow-capped mountain peaks rose above us on three sides, the descending de Havilland ever-so-gently kissed the water in Gideon’s capable hands.
 At this point, the spectacle became real.
 A long floating dock, extending from a group of rustic cabins on the forested shore, beckoned as the plane coasted to it perfectly, and out came Betty and her four dogs.